-#NAMA: Aarogya Setu’s privacy risks and effectiveness challenges
+#NAMA: Aarogya Setu’s privacy risks and challenges to effectiveness

 Effectiveness of contact tracing

-- Inequality of access to smartphones: During the event, Bhavna Jha pointed out how limited the reach of Aarogya Setu would be, even if theoretically everyone who could install it did: “Only 16% of women have access to or use mobile phone internet.
+- Unequal access to smartphones: Aarogya Setu, and all other contact tracing apps across the world, currently work only on smartphones.
+“Pnly a third of phones here [in India] are [smartphones].
+So people who don’t have them are left out of the system,” Prof. Raman said.
+Bhavna Jha, from IT for Change, pointed out that Aarogya’s Setu’s reach would be very limited, even if everyone who could install it, actually did.
+“Only 16% of women have access to or use mobile phone internet.
 That also has an implication on how useful contact tracing through the app would be.
-Women for instance are the ones who go out to do vegetable shopping or congregate at watering holes.
+Women, for instance, are the ones who go out to do vegetable shopping or congregate at watering holes.
 Then there is the problem of rural adoption.
 There are also geographical disparities.
-Densely populated states like Orissa and Bihar have lesser smartphone internet penetration.”
-And this will require smartphones.
-And only a third of phones here are [smartphones].
-So people who don’t have them are left out of the system,” Prof. Raman said.
+Densely populated states like Orissa and Bihar have lesser smartphone internet penetration,” she said.

-- Encounter graphs needed beyond records of proximity: Prof. Banerjee pointed out that since the virus also spreads through surfaces, it’s not enough to just look at people being in close proximity, but also to build encounter graphs where their aggregated movements are accounted for.
+- Encounter graphs needed beyond records of proximity: Prof. Banerjee pointed out that since the virus also spreads through surfaces, it’s not enough to just look at people who have been in close proximity, but also to build encounter graphs where their aggregated movements are accounted for.
 Even when it comes to measuring proximity alone, he argued that the utility was limited.
 “You can’t distinguish between a handshake and being five feet away.
-So for this use case Bluetooth is useless.”
+So for this use case, Bluetooth is useless,” he said.

 False positives can be dangerous: “I think the app is fairly useless,” Prof. Banerjee said.
 “Its reliability in terms of false positives and false negatives is poor.
 False positives in a society like India where airline staff are attacked, the stigma spreads faster than the virus.
 If I use the app and am told I’m positive, will I get tested?
 I’ll just call up health centres and waste their bandwidth.”

-Note: ***Update (April 21 10:53 am): Article updated with more information from the event, and lightly edited.